json-api/json-api/ext/atomic/index.md

 or a computed `sha`), then the server **MUST** return a result that includes a representation of the updated resource as `data`.

-If a server accepts an update and doesn’t update any attributes besides those provided, the server **MUST** return a result with no `data` or, if all results are empty, the server **MAY** respond with `204 No Content` and no document.
+If a server accepts an update and doesn’t update any fields besides those provided, the server **MUST** return a result that includes either no `data` or a representation of the resource as `data` or, if all results are empty, the server **MAY** respond with `204 No Content` and no document.

 If a server is unable to update the resource, an appropriate error response **MUST** be returned and a response document **SHOULD** be returned that